stevenrskelton/stevenrskelton.github.io/_posts/2024-02-06-compiling-scala-native-github-actions-alternative-to-graalvm.md

 functionality libraries such as FS2 require an additional library to operate in Scala Native, such as the I/O runtime [epollcat](https://github.com/armanbilge/epollcat).

-Scala libraries are typically built around event-loops and/or monads, so the use of NodeJS's I/O event library [libuv](https://libuv.org/) has been made available as [Scala Native Loop](https://github.com/scala-native/scala-native-loop).
+Scala libraries are typically built around event-loops and/or monads, so the use of Node.js's I/O event library [libuv](https://libuv.org/) has been made available as [Scala Native Loop](https://github.com/scala-native/scala-native-loop).